DianaTaha/NCC-Analysis-Report/README.md

 Linear Regression Formula: X=(-722.14-Y)/0.01

 ### Which customer do you predict has the highest income?
-The predicted Customer with highest income is “Jon Little” As per the Card visual representing the below formula:
+The predicted Customer with the highest income is “Jon Little” As per the Card visual representing the below formula:
 Highest Cx income = LOOKUPVALUE('Customer List'[Full name],'Customer List'[Predict Cx income],MAX('Customer List'[Predict Cx income]))

 ### Which product will be advertised the most?
-- As per the analysis an average of 81% of the client’s income range is low and average as per “Predicted income range column chart”
+- As per the analysis an average of 81% of the client’s income range is low and average as per the “Predicted income range column chart”
-- I recommend advertising the most: $25 spring tshirt &  $100 Cotton sweater according to the season of the year.
+- I recommend advertising the most: a $25 spring t-shirt &  $100 Cotton sweater according to the season of the year.
-- For the $1,000 leather bag it can be advertised in highest income state as it falls in the luxury category.
+- For the $1,000 leather bag it can be advertised in the highest income state as it falls in the luxury category.
-- There are low sales in some of the high income states ex: District of Columbia, New Jersey, Maryland, Massachusetts and Hawaii in comparison with California, as per the “state,last 6 months purchase,  income” table.
+- There are low sales in some of the high-income states ex: the District of Columbia, New Jersey, Maryland, Massachusetts, and Hawaii in comparison with California, as per the “state, last 6 months purchase,  income” table.
 - There is an opportunity to market these products in those states.
-- Majority of clients based on the last 6 month purchase are born between 1960-2000 as per “Last 6 month purchase by age group” donut chart
+- Majority of clients based on the last 6-month purchase are born between 1960-2000 as per the “Last 6-month purchase by age group” donut chart